Trade Forex Trading

 Then 2 % is equal to $1,000

-If three investors buy EURUSD and the first one is using 20 pips stop loss, second one is using 40 points stop loss, third one is using 50 points stop loss, their trade position size will be:
+If three investors buy EURUSD and the first one is using 20 pips stop loss, second one is using 40 points stop loss, third one is using 50 points stop loss, their position size will be:

 Example 1:

-Stop loss = 20 pips
+Stop Loss = 20 pips

-Risk percent = 2 % = $1,000
+Risk percent = 2 % = $1,000 dollars

-20 pips = $1,000
+20 pips = $1,000 dollars

 1 point =1,000/20= $50